Science and the Environment

 The Hidden Benefits of Landscapes

-Ms. Jessica Canfield, Assistant Professor of Landscape Architecture
+Ms. Jessica Canfield, Associate Professor of Landscape Architecture and Regional & Community Planning

 Designed landscapes offer more than visually pleasing experiences; they engender many social, environmental, and economic benefits as well.
 Trees within a park, for example, can sequester carbon, intercept storm water, cool adjacent streets and buildings, increase property values, and reduce stress levels.
 An amenity such as a neighborhood trail can potentially increase walkability, while lessening vehicle trips and carbon emissions.
 This presentation explores a range of easy-to-use tools and methods, useful for identifying, assessing, and communicating the hidden benefits of designed landscapes